Email Blacklist Checker

 - Label: Domain or IP Address

 - Guidance: Enter the sending domain or a mail-server IP.
-Domain checks resolve MX hosts first, then check their IPs.
+For a domain check, the tool resolves MX hosts first, then checks their IPs.

 - Placeholder example: example.com